 All courses are offered in six (6) week modules.
 Half the courses will be offered in each part of the quarter and students will take 2-3 courses at a time.
+Rotation of courses may change.

 Professional Nursing

 72 Credit Hours Associate of Science Degree (A limited access Program)